dongasr/dtmbr/content/future-workshops.md

 date: 2017-10-31T21:28:43-05:00
 draft: false
 ---

-Workshops, one of the fundamental methods of participatory design, bring together a group of people consisting of designers, researchers, users, clients, and other stakeholders sharing a common interest to solve a problem.
-Workshops foster empowerment, democracy, teamwork, and collective thinking and making.
-Designers usually work as a facilitator in workshops.
+# Collectively envisioning future solutions

 The future workshops method allows us to identify the problems related to a current situation, imagine alternative solutions, and outline an action plan for implementing these solutions.
-It is a structured workshop with three phases: critique, fantasy and implementation.